opensearch-project/documentation-website/_benchmark/user-guide/understanding-results.md

 ---

-At the end of each test run, a summary table is produced which includes metrics like service time, throughput, latency and more.
+At the end of each test run, a summary table is produced which includes metrics like service time, throughput, latency, and more.
 These metrics provide insights into how the workload selected performed on a benchmarked OpenSearch cluster.

 The following guide gives information about to understand the results of the summary report and what steps to take before running another test on your cluster.